Audi A1 hatchback review

 The second generation Audi A1 almost has the luxury supermini class to itself.
 Its only direct rival is the MINI hatchback, with the style-led Fiat 500 existing as a less luxurious and smaller but less expensive alternative too.
 Some buyers may also compare the A1 with other high-spec superminis like the Vignale model of the Ford Fiesta.

 The original A1 arrived in 2010 and since then, standards among 'ordinary' small hatchbacks have risen sharply.
-The latest Volkswagen Polo is classy inside and out, while the SEAT Ibiza and Ford Fiesta rule the roost for driver appeal.
+The latest Volkswagen Polo is classy inside and out, while the Hyundai i20 and Ford Fiesta rule the roost for driver appeal.
 Meanwhile, the A1 stood virtually still in design terms, leaving it looking a little dated next to the newcomers.
 The latest model is unashamedly modern and still looks good after a few years on sale.
 With five doors, the A1 Sportback is also more practical than the original three-door car.

 Audi’s aim was to make the A1 the car to beat in the premium supermini class.
 It's created a supermini that excels in terms of comfort and its interior, with cutting-edge style to boot.
 In fact, with three slots above a frameless six-sided grille, designed to evoke memories of the Audi Quattro, the humble A1 is arguably among the sportiest looking cars Audi makes today.